LennyPK/handwritten-digit-recogniser/README.md

 ## Acknowledgments
-We would like to acknowledge the referenced sites and authors as they have helped with various problems in our code as GUI freezing and canvas creation brAIn would like to thank COMPSYS 302 teaching team for providing support and guidelines in developing this project, and for providing the AI Model we have implemented in our application as “ReLu Trainer”.
+We would like to acknowledge the referenced sites and authors as they have helped with various problems in our code as GUI freezing and canvas creation brAIn would like to thank COMPSYS 302 teaching team for providing support and guidelines in developing this project, and for providing the AI Model we have implemented in our application as "ReLu Trainer".

 ## Versions
 Version 88 - made a script folder <br />